 The authors discuss a range of options from fusion inhibitors, to inhibitors of human proteases, to immune modulators such as corticosteroid hormones, and others.

 Finally, and in the authors’ view the most attractive alternative until a vaccine is produced, is gene therapy delivered through the adeno-associated virus (AAV).
 This would entail the fast, targeted delivery of antibodies, immunoadhesins, antiviral peptides, and immunomodulators to the upper airways, to give short-term protection.
-Because the rapid turnover of cells here, risks of toxicity are minimal.
+Because of the rapid turnover of cells here, the risks of toxicity are minimal.
 They estimate that such tools can be developed, adapted, and tested within a month.

 “AAV-based passive immunization can be used as a quick alternative.
-It is straightforward and only contains two components, the viral vector and the antibody.
-Multiple AAV vectors have been proven to be safe and effective for human use,” says author Dr Long Ping Victor Tse.
+It is straightforward and only contains two components, the viral vector, and the antibody.
+Multiple AAV vectors have been proven to be safe and effective for human use,” says author Dr. Long Ping Victor Tse.

 “In theory, a single dose could mount a protective response within a week and last for more than a year.
 The currently high price could be reduced when treating infectious diseases, which have a larger market.
 It may or may not already be too late to use AAV to treat SARS-CoV-2, but it is certainly not too late for future outbreaks.”